lipschultz/lipschultz.github.io/_posts/2018-01-27-popular-01-oeis.md

 ## Loading Data

 Let's assume that the scripts from [https://github.com/lipschultz/diabicus/blob/gap-analysis/number-analysis/](https://github.com/lipschultz/diabicus/blob/gap-analysis/number-analysis/) have been used to save the data into a database.
-Below, I load all the positive rational data.
+First I load all the positive rational data.

 ```python